-8.2 No Recording of Classes

-Students are not permitted to record any portion of a class, audio or video, without the prior written permission of the professor.
+7.2 No Recording of Classes Students are not permitted to record any portion of a class, audio or video, without the prior written permission of the professor.
+7.3 Copyright Notice Lectures and course materials, including power point presentations, outlines, and similar materials, are protected by copyright.

-8.3 Copyright Notice

-Lectures and course materials, including power point presentations, outlines, and similar materials, are protected by copyright.
 You may take notes and make copies of course materials for your own educational use.
 You may not record lectures, reproduce (or allow others to reproduce), post or distribute lecture notes, wiki material, and other course materials publicly and/or for commercial purposes without my written consent.

-9. Exam Policies

-- Have student identification ready. - Nothing is to be on/at one's desk during an exam, except your computer and any approved materials. - No other browsers or programs may be open while an exam is in progress. - Students may be required to use proctoring software. - To ensure fairness to all students, questions will not be answered during exams.
+8. Exam Policies - Have student identification ready. - Nothing is to be on/at one's desk during an exam, except your computer and any approved materials. - No other browsers or programs may be open while an exam is in progress. - Students may be required to use ProctorTrack or other proctoring software. - To ensure fairness to all students, questions will not be answered during exams.
+9. E-mail Policies The following policies apply to all emails between students and the Professor.

-10. E-mail Policies

-The following policies apply to all emails between students and the Professor.
 Please respect the fact that the Professor receives hundreds of emails from students and must deal with those emails in a fair and organized manner.
 Unacceptable emails will receive a reply saying only "Please see Email Policies on the course outline".

-10.1 UWO.CA Email Addresses Only

-For privacy reasons, students must use their Western email accounts to contact the Professor.
+9.1 UWO.CA Email Addresses Only For privacy reasons, students must use their Western email accounts to contact the Professor.
 The Professor will not respond to emails from non-uwo.ca addresses (e.g. hotmail.com, gmail.com, etc.).

-10.2 Subject Line Must Include Course and Section Number

-The subject line of emails must contain the name or number of the course, and the section number in which the student is enrolled.
+9.2 Subject Line Must Include Course and Section Number The subject line of emails must contain the name or number of the course, and the section number in which the student is enrolled.
 The Professor teaches different courses and sections and cannot properly respond to questions if he does not know which course or section you are enrolled in.

-10.3 Acceptable Emails

-- questions about the course content or materials - asking to set up an appointment to ask questions or review an exam - notification of illness or other special circumstances - providing constructive comments or feedback about the course

-10.4 Unacceptable Emails

-- questions that may be answered on OWL or on this course outline - asking when grades will be posted - asking what grade a student received - asking where or when an exam is scheduled or the material covered on an exam - requests for grade increases, extra assignments, or reweighting of course components
+9.3 Acceptable Emails - questions about the course content or materials - asking to set up an appointment to ask questions or review an exam - notification of illness or other special circumstances - providing constructive comments or feedback about the course 9.4 Unacceptable Emails - questions that may be answered on OWL or on this course outline - asking when grades will be posted - asking what grade a student received - asking where or when an exam is scheduled or the material covered on an exam - requests for grade increases, extra assignments, or reweighting of course components 10.
+Attendance It is expected that students will attend all synchronous lectures.
+The professor will not provide access to the lecture after it has been presented.
+Students are encouraged to obtain missed lecture notes from a fellow student.
+10.1 Short Absences.

-11. Attendance

-This course is asynchronous.
-As a result, students may work through the available content in a way that suits their schedule.
-Once posted, all content will remain available to students until the end of the course.
-It is expected that students will attend synchronous events, if any such events are scheduled.
-The professor will not provide access to synchronous events after they have taken place.
-Students are encouraged to obtain missed notes from a fellow student.

-11.1 Short Absences.

 If you miss a class due to minor illness or other problems, check your course outlines for information regarding attendance requirements and make sure you are not missing a test or exam.
 Cover any readings and arrange to borrow the missed lectures notes from a classmate.

-11.2 Extended Absences.
+10.2 Extended Absences.